 Here’s a video showing an example of a Poolish baguette recipe.

-Baking with Malt
+Final Thoughts on Baking with Malt

 While you could always bake without using malt, using diastatic malt can greatly improve the quality of your bread.